low additional load

 Areas comprising several valleys.
 In avalanche bulletins, regions are generally subdivided climatically or geographically.

-Release of a slab avalanche triggered outside the starting zone by additional loading, e.g. skiers or freeriders.
-When triggered in the avalanche path, persons can be caught and buried.
+Remote release of a slab avalanche triggered by additional loading, e.g. skiers or freeriders.
+In general the trigger is outside of the avalanche path.
+However it may occur that persons can be caught and buried, if the avalanche reaches the remote triggering location.

 long mountain ridge silhouette